Last Updated: December 31st 2018

 Retrieving a signal engraved in the groove wall of a revolving vinyl disc requires absolute rotational steadfastness of the turntable, physical sensitivity to one thousandth the thickness of a human hair captured by the tiny cartidge stylus and its coils, and amplifying this microscopically small signal to become moving air.
 Any weakness at source will go on to be magnified by amplifiers and speakers, magnifying noise with signal instead of just signal alone.

 With a spinning vinyl disc, there are many physical forces to be managed – the constantly varying drag of the stylus in the groove against the rotation of platter, the isolation of components from vibrations in their immediate environment, tiny variations in the stability of electrical supply to the motor, acoustic feedback from the speakers through the floor supporting the staging supporting the turntable.
 A lot of attention now has been focussed on absolute perfect constancy of power voltage, eliminating micro-fluctuations which affect platter speed and therefore constancy of pitch.
 The list is a long one.

 Sadly, cheap components do not manage the forces that degrade sound, and can not deliver the highest quality sound.
 I want the best and I can’t afford it!
 No-one starts with the best.
 It’s a journey, there are many stops along the way, and its up to you where you are happy to step off.

 Arriving at high quality sound producing system

 After the turntable and its tonearm and cartridge, you will need a combination of quality amplifiers and speakers, linked by high quality cables, mounted on vibration-free supports, all supplied with very clean power.
-After much experimentation, I am pretty well convinced of the benefit of valve-based phono amp and pre-amplification, combined with a solid state main power amplifier.
-However this is a big subject, for another time and place.
+After much experimentation, I am pretty well convinced of the benefit of tubes or valves, valve-based phono amp, pre-amp and main power amp..

 Building your own knowledge of what sounds good (to you)